I've personally experienced two first-hand cases of full-onset laminitis with our own horses.

 For those of you who know me, you'll know that with me it only takes one look and that's it - I'm hooked.
 Well, it only took one look to realise that when we went to see Molly she was in the throes of full blown laminitis, and to be honest I think that was the reason I took her there and then and didn't even quibble the price.
-Apart from the fact that I instantly fell for her, I also knew there was no way she was going to let her stay with her current owner, so Molly came to live with us there and then.
+Apart from the fact that I instantly fell for her, I also knew there was no way I was going to let her stay with her current owner, so Molly came to live with us there and then.

 The second time was with daughter's second pony, Dinky.
 He literally crashed overnight, after we'd only owned him for 6 weeks, and whose management had been entirely lami-preventive.
-However, by this time we'd moved to an extremely toxic enviroment caused by localised agri crop spraying, and I firmly believe that this was a contributory factor as to why Dinks, and our other horses, became extremely ill as a result of their environment.
-For the full story, read our chapter ABOUT US.
+However, by this time we'd moved to an extremely toxic enviroment caused by localised agri crop spraying, and I firmly believe that this was a contributory factor as to why Dinks, as well as our other horses, became extremely sick as a result of their environment.
+For the full story, read our About chapter.

 I learnt so much from Molly and Dinks.
 When you see how brave and stoic these little ponies are while enduring crippling pain, it’s a humbling experience.
-Since then, and wearing my EquiNatural hat, I’ve heard so many sad stories from our clients with their horses and ponies enduring laminitis.
-On the positive side, the good news is that laminitis is one of the most researched and studied equine conditions, and that research is now shouting out two very clear messages :
+Since then, and wearing my EquiNatural hat, I’ve heard many sad stories from our clients and their laminitic horses and ponies.
+On the positive side, the good news is that laminitis is one of the most researched and studied equine conditions, which is now shouting out two very clear messages :